achyuth-u/CBT-CIP/Portfolio/readme.md

 ## Getting Started

 To view the portfolio website locally, simply open the `index.html` file in your web browser.
-Make sure to also have the `styles.css` file in the same directory to apply the styles.
+Ensure the `styles.css` file is in the same directory to apply the styles, and that the `files` and `images` folders are properly structured for the website to function correctly.

 ## Contributions

 Feel free to explore the code, suggest improvements, or use it as a reference for your own projects.
 Contributions are welcome!